About our Nonprofit

-It all began with the Sikma familyβs journey through infertility and loss.
+It all began with the Sikma family’s journey through infertility and loss.
 After years of trying to grow their family, they experienced both the miracle of pregnancy and the heartbreak of saying goodbye too soon.
-In that season of grief, God surrounded them with a community that reminded them they werenβt alone.
-From those first steps, Something to Hold was born β a mission built not just from their story, but from the love and faithfulness of many who have joined them along the way.
+In that season of grief, God surrounded them with a community that reminded them they weren’t alone.

 Since our first blanket went out in October of 2021, we have supported over 1,000 families across all 50 states.